Summary

 5 Minute(s)

-Go to slide 19.
-Prompt students to create a table of values with five ordered pairs that model a linear relationship on a piece of notebook paper.
+Move to slide 19 and prompt students to create a table of values with five ordered pairs that model a linear relationship on a piece of notebook paper.
 Once they have completed their table and believe they have modeled a linear relationship, have the students fold their paper into a paper airplane.

 Preview the activity by explaining to students that they are going to gently throw their paper airplane across the room.
 Then they are going to pick up one paper airplane.